×

 • Hebrews 6:6

 Some believers squander the immense benefits of the gift of salvation and live in rebellion to God.
 They fall away from their faith.
 This does not undo their justification before God, but it ruins their walk and fellowship with God.
 It is impossible to bring some of these believers back to repentance once the window of repentance closes.
-This is why Paul is urging immediate repentance.
+This is why the Pauline Author is urging immediate repentance.

-Paul warns that there are some believers who once were faithful, but have fallen away and stopped living faithfully.
-He describes them as having been enlightened and having tasted the good word of God and the powers of the age to come.
+The Pauline Author warns that there are some believers who once were faithful, who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come (vv 4–5) but then have fallen away (v 6) and stopped living faithfully.
 Despite this knowledge and experience, they decide to walk away and forsake the path of faithful living.
 Sadly, at some point their window of repentance closes, and they are not allowed to repent.

-It is important to note that Paul is writing about genuine believers who fell away.
+It is important to note that the Pauline Author is writing about genuine believers who fell away.
 They were partakers of the Holy Spirit, meaning they had received the Holy Spirit upon believing in Christ’s death and resurrection and had walked in the Spirit as faithful believers.
-The word “partakers” here is from the same word used elsewhere in Hebrews (Hebrews 3:1, 3:14, 6:4); it comes from the Greek word Metochos, and means participator, sharer, or business partner.
-The believers in this passage are the same as the holy brethren, partakers of a heavenly calling in Hebrews 3:1.
-They are genuine sharers/partakers of the Holy Spirit.
-They have been spiritually born again and justified in the sight of God by faith in Jesus Christ’s sacrifice.
-The Holy Spirit dwells in them because they have believed in Jesus (Romans 8:9).
+The word partakers here is from the same word used elsewhere in Hebrews (Hebrews 3:1, 3:14, 6:4); it comes from the Greek word “Metochos, and means “participator,” “sharer,” or “business partner.”

 But, they have fallen away.
-Paul was concerned about this falling away earlier in the book of Hebrews, at the beginning of chapter 2, For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.
+The Pauline Author was concerned about this falling away earlier in the book of Hebrews, at the beginning of Chapter 2.
+“For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.”

 He describes believers who abandon their faith as being lost causes with respect to repentance.
-Paul writes it is impossible to renew them again to repentance, to bring them back to a place of repenting of their sin.
-Whether it is because their window of opportunity is shut, or their hearts are hardened, to renew them again would dishonor Jesus.
-It would put Him to open shame.
+The Pauline Author writes it is impossible to renew them again to repentance (v 6), to bring them back to a place of repenting of their sin.
+Whether it is because their window of opportunity is shut, or their hearts are hardened, to renew them again would dishonor Jesus—Since they again crucify to themselves the Son of God and put Him to open shame (v 6)

-Considering the coming judgment when God will judge the hearts of men (Hebrews 4:12-13; Hebrews 12:23) it is hard to consider a worse situation than to be standing before the Judgment Seat of Christ (1 Corinthians 3:11-15; 2 Corinthians 5:10) knowing you have dishonored Jesus by being someone who has lived a life such that he is known as a follower of Jesus, who then turns His back on Jesus and openly shames His reputation.
+Considering the coming judgment when God will judge the hearts of men (Hebrews 4:12–13; Hebrews 12:23) it is hard to consider a worse situation than to be standing before the Judgment Seat of Christ (1 Corinthians 3:11–15; 2 Corinthians 5:10) knowing you have dishonored Jesus by being someone who has lived a life such that he is known as a follower of Jesus, who then turns his back on Jesus and openly shames His reputation.

-Biblical Text:
+Biblical Text

-For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.
+4 For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, 5 and have tasted the good word of God and the powers of the age to come, 6 and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.

 Check out our other commentaries:

-• Genesis 11:10-15 meaning
+• Zechariah 1:1 meaning

-• James 2:21-26 meaning
+• Genesis 25:5-11 meaning

-• Matthew 10:23 meaning
+• Revelation 3:2-3 meaning

-• Exodus 20:17 meaning
+• Deuteronomy 28:20-24 meaning

-• Exodus 25:10-22 meaning
+• Deuteronomy 8:2-6 meaning